Comprehensive Queens Cancer Care Center

 Oral Therapy

-Cancer-fighting drugs similar to those used in chemotherapy are also available in oral form as liquids, tablets, or capsules.
+Cancer-fighting drugs like those used in chemotherapy are also available in oral form as liquids, tablets, or capsules at our New York cancer hospital.
 While this can offer fewer side effects than receiving chemotherapy through infusion in some cases, it is just as important as with traditional chemotherapy to closely follow your doctor’s instructions to manage side-effects and receive the full benefits of treatment.

 doctor preparing a patient for an MRI scan